 2.3.1.
 General Rule: Students are required to take examinations at the regularly scheduled date and time unless their absence has been excused by Student Services, in which case a make-up examination will be scheduled.
-Students may request the rescheduling of an exam by submitting a Request for Exam Accommodations form to Student Services.
-This form must be submitted as least one week before the start of exams.
+Upon request, Student Services will reschedule a final examination for a student if the student has two or more final examinations scheduled to start fewer than 24 hours apart.
+In addition, upon request, Student Services will reschedule one final examination for a student if the student has four or more final examinations scheduled in consecutive days (e.g., M, T, W, and R) Students may request the rescheduling of an exam by submitting a Request for Exam Rescheduling and Accommodations form to Student Services.
+This form must be submitted at least one week before the start of exams.
 Student Services has the discretion to reschedule a final examination only based upon an emergency or a student's disability.
 Upon request, Student Services will reschedule a final examination for a student if the student has two or more final examinations scheduled to start fewer than 24 hours apart.
 Student Services will not reschedule an examination because of a student's vacation plans, airplane flights, or similar personal decisions.
 If an examination is rescheduled, for whatever reason, it will be rescheduled only for a date or time later than the date or time on which the examination is originally scheduled to be given.

 - 2.3.2.
 Accommodations pursuant to Americans with Disabilities Act: Students should follow the procedure in Section 11.2 to request an accommodation. - 2.3.3.
 Change in Exam Date: A faculty member or instructor cannot change the scheduled date of a final examination, other than a take-home examination, after students have registered for the course.
-(This does not preclude changing an "inclass" examination to a "take-home" examination or changing the date of a take-home examination if all students in the course agree to that change).
+(This does not preclude changing an "inclass" examination to a "take-home" examination or changing the date of a takehome examination if all students in the course agree to that change).